-- .1 Provide Submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Shop Drawings: - .1 Provide rated assembly prior to installation of fire stop.

-- .2 Location Drawings:

-- .1 Indicate in plan and/or elevation views where the instrument elements are physically located.
-These Drawings are provided to assist the Contractor in estimating the amount of cable and ducting required.
+- .1 Provide submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Shop Drawings - .3 Location Drawings - .1 Indicate in plan and/or elevation views where the instrument elements are physically located.
+These Drawings are provided to assist the Contractor in estimating the amount of cable and ducting required. - .4 Standard Details - .1 Provide a reference for installation, operation, and other instructions pertinent to a particular device. - .5 Detailed Specification - .1 Provide lists qualifications, quality of Materials and workmanship, and supplementary information.

-- .3 Testing and Calibration

-- .1 Submit forms in accordance with Items 3.11 and 3.12.

-- .4 Nameplates and Labels:

-- .1 Submit lamacoid nameplate list.